keegango/lsqpy/README.md

 ### Variables

-	x = Variable(3) # Create a vector variable that has 3 rows and 1 columns
+	x = Variable() # A scalar variable y = Variable(3) # Create a vector variable with 3 rows and 1 columns
-	y = Variable() # A scalar variable z = Variable(10,4) # A matrix variable that has 10 rows and 4 columns
+	z = Variable(10,4) # A matrix variable that has 10 rows and 4 columns

-Variables represent the quantities that we want to find.
-For example, a vector could represent holdings in a portfolio, or a matrix could represent the location of an object over time. lsqpy handles scalar, vector and matrix variables making it simple to create the appropriate variables for any problem.
+Variables represent the quantities that we want to find. lsqpy handles scalar, vector and matrix variables making it simple to create the appropriate variables for any problem.

 ### Affine expressions